An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Introduction

 \section{Introduction}

-Fundamental limitations or performance trade-offs/limits of control and filtering systems have been an important and long-lasting topic, since the introduction of Bode's integral in the 1940's.
-Some established control and filtering trade-off metrics include but are not limited to the Bode's integral \cite{Bode_1945, Freudenberg_1985, Sung_IJC_1988, Stein_CSM_2003}, minimum cost function \cite{Seron_TAC_1999, Kostina_TAC_2019}, data transmission rate \cite{Nair_PIEEE_2007}, total or directed information rate \cite{Elia_TAC_2004, Martins_TAC_2008, Li_TAC_2013}, and lowest achievable estimation error \cite{Braslavsky_Auto_1999, Wan_arxiv_2022}, all of which play an essential role in characterizing the fundamental conflicts and trade-offs between the limitations of physical systems and the pursuit of control/estimation performance.
+Fundamental limitations or performance trade-offs of control and filtering systems have been an important and long-lasting topic, since the introduction of Bode's integral in the 1940's.
+Some established trade-off metrics include but are not limited to the Bode's integral \cite{Bode_1945, Freudenberg_1985, Sung_IJC_1988, Stein_CSM_2003, Wan_TAC_2020, Wan_TAC_2023}, minimum cost function \cite{Seron_TAC_1999, Liu_CIS_2014, Kostina_TAC_2019}, data transmission rate \cite{Nair_PIEEE_2007}, total or directed information rate \cite{Elia_TAC_2004, Martins_TAC_2008, Li_TAC_2013, Charalambous_TAC_2017, Fang_2017}, and lowest achievable estimation error \cite{Braslavsky_Auto_1999, Wan_arxiv_2022}, all of which play an essential role in characterizing the fundamental conflicts or trade-offs between the limitations of physical systems and the pursuit of control (or estimation) performance.
 Complex analysis and information theory are two major tools for modeling and analyzing these control and filtering trade-offs.
 Complex analysis is convenient for studying the linear time-invariant (LTI) systems and capturing the frequency-domain trade-offs, such as Bode's integral and its variants.
-By contrast, information-theoretic methods, which treat the control and filtering systems as communication channels, are favorable when we investigate the time-domain or channel-orientated trade-offs, e.g., data rate constraint, total information rate, average performance cost, and minimum estimation error, of discrete-time, time-varying or nonlinear systems.
+By contrast, information-theoretic methods, which treat the control and filtering systems as communication channels, are favorable when we investigate the time-domain or channel-orientated trade-offs, e.g., data rate constraint, time-averaged performance cost, and minimum estimation error, of discrete-time, time-varying or nonlinear systems.